-As the Solvency II balance sheet also contains deferred tax liabilities, the deferred tax assets are included in the net deferred tax liabilities line.
+As the Solvency II balance sheet also contains deferred tax liabilities, where a deferred tax asset is held it is included in the net deferred tax liabilities line in the Quantitative Reporting Templates.

 There were no changes made to the asset recognition and valuation bases used over the reporting period.